Monte-Carlo simulation of lepton pair production in "p pbar --> l+l- + X" events at E_beam = 14 GeV: Distributions of leptons produced in collisions

-We have done the generation of 100 000 \footnote{this number allows an easy estimation of the number of events that shall pass any momentum or angle cuts by a help of the correlation plots which are obtained in ROOT "TEXT" format \cite{ROOT} and do contain the information in the numerical form.} "$\bar{p}p \rightarrow l^{+}l^{-} + X$" events with $2\rightarrow 2$ QED ${q\bar{q} \to \gamma^{*} \to l^{+}l^{-}}$ subprocess.
-In what follows these events should be called as ``signal events'', and, respectively, the muons (electrons) that are produced in hard QED ${q\bar{q} \to l^{+}l^{-}}$ subprocess would be called as the "signal" leptons.
-Those leptons that appear in events due to hadron (mainly mesons) decays will be called as "decay" leptons.
+~~~ We use PYTHIA6 to generate two samples (separately for muons and electrons) of 100 000 "$\bar{p}p \rightarrow l^{+}l^{-} + X$" events which include the $2\rightarrow 2$ quark level ${q\bar{q} \to \gamma^{*} \to l^{+}l^{-}}$ subprocess.
+In the following, these events will be called as "signal events", and the muons/electrons produced in this subprocess will be called as "signal" leptons.
+The fake leptons which are produced in hadron (mainly mesons) decays in the same signal event will be called "decay" leptons.
+The simulation is done starting from the assumption of the ideal muon system and electromagnetic calorimeter covering $360^{o}$.
+No any cuts are used in the following Sections.
+They will be discussed in the subsection 6.5 and the Section 8.

+We consider the case where both initial-state radiation (ISR) and final-state radiation (FSR) are switched on simultaneously by choosing the corresponding values of PYTHIA parameters.
+Also we have used the CTEQ3L parametrization of parton distributions and the default value of the parameter, which allows one to take into account the primordial $k_T$-effect (the effect of quark Fermi motion inside the hadron).

+First we consider the distributions of some physical variables which describe the kinematics of individual leptons belonging to the $l^{+}l^{-}$ pair.
+Simulation shows that there is no difference between $e^{+}e^{-}$ and $\mu^{+}\mu^{-}$ distributions.
+In all the following figures the vertical axis shows the number of events (per bin) that may be expected per year ($10^{7}sec$) for the luminosity $L= 2 \cdot 10^{32} cm^{-2} s^{-1}$ (=2 $\cdot 10^5 mb^{-1} s^{-1}$).
+The total number of expected events per year are shown as "Integral" values in the figures.
+Let us underline that this number can be treated only as an estimation because it strongly depends on the models used in PYTHIA which is basically designed for much higher energies.

-The distributions of the number of generated signal events versus the values of the energy $E^{l^{(+/-)}}$ of the signal leptons, as well as versus the modulus of the transverse momentum $PT^{l^{(+/-)}}$ \footnote {In all plots of Section 7 it is supposed that the energy and the PT scales are presented in GeV units (c=1 system is used) while for the angle scales the degrees measure is used.} and of the polar angles $\theta^{l^{(+/-)}}$ , measured from the beam direction ( they are denoted in plots as $TETA^{l}$) are shown (from top to bottom, respectively) in the Figure 1 of the Section 7 (Appendix: "Figures"), which contains all plots and figures.
-The left hand column in the Figure 1 is for $l^{-}$ distributions and the right one is for $l^{+}$.
-No difference is seen between $l^{+}$ and $l^{-}$ distributions.
+The distributions of the number of generated signal events ($N_{ev}$) versus the the energy $E^{l^{(+/-)}}$ of the signal leptons, as well as versus the modulus of the transverse momentum $P_T^{l^{(+/-)}}$ and of the polar (zenith) angles $\theta^{l^{(+/-)}}$, measured from the z-axis directed along the beam line, are given (top to bottom) in Fig.2.
+The left column of Fig.2 is for $l^{-}$ distributions and the right one is for $l^{+}$.
+One can see from the top row of Fig.2 (plots {\bf a} and {\bf b}) that the most part of leptons energy is contained in the interval $0 < E^{l} < 10$ GeV.
+Its spectrum has a mean value $<E^{l}> = 2.6 $ GeV and a peak at $E^{l}_{peak} \approx 0.5$ GeV.
+The $P_{T}^{l}$ spectrum (see the middle row plots {\bf c} and {\bf d} of Fig.2) has an analogous peak at $P^{l}_{T_{peak}} \approx 0.4$ GeV.
+Behind their peaks both $E^{l}$ and $P_T^{l}$ spectra fall rather steeply.
+The main part of $P_T^{l}$ spectrum is confined within a rather narrow interval $0 < P_T^{l} < 2$ GeV.